Search

 How To Use A Memory Palace

-The Memory Palace has to do with associating information with specific areas of that familiar location.
-This is done using mnemonic images.
+As you’ve learned, the Memory Palace helps you associate information with specific areas within a familiar location.
+Laying out your associations is done using mnemonic images.

-As you mentally walk through a location you’ve prepared, you place pieces of information linked to associations that you wish to memorize in specific areas.
-When you want to recall the information, you revisit your mental route, and the information will be easily accessible.
+As you mentally walk through a location you’ve prepared, exactly how you place pieces of information and link them to associations simply involves using your imagination.
+Later, when you want to recall the information, you revisit your mental route, and the information will be easily accessible.

 • hero